-Winnipeg homeowners who are seeking to improve their indoor air quality are always reviewing effective solutions from their heating and cooling equipment.
-You may have heard using ultraviolet (UV) light is a good, cost-effective method to kill germs, bacteria and mold.
+Winnipeg homeowners who need to enhance their indoor air quality are always reviewing effective solutions from their heating and cooling equipment.
+You may have heard using ultraviolet (UV) light is a good, cost-effective approach to kill germs, bacteria and mold.
 That’s correct!

 UV lights are a solution you add for HVAC systems.
-They are a strong resource in your fight for clean air in your Winnipeg house.
+They are a mighty resource in your fight for clean air in your Winnipeg residence.
 So, let’s learn more this germ-fighting tool.

 What Are UV Lights?
 What Do They Do?